John Taylor (oculist): Career

 Taylor's career was destructive.
 His general approach included bloodletting, laxatives, and eyedrops of blood from slaughtered pigeons, pulverized sugar, or baked salt.
-Some time in late March 1750, during one of his European tours, Taylor operated on Bach's cataracts twice in Leipzig and reportedly blinded him.
-Bach fell ill with a fever soon after his second operation and died less than four months later.
+In late March 1750, during one of his European tours, Taylor operated on Bach's cataracts twice in Leipzig and reportedly blinded him.
+Bach fell ill with a fever and died less than four months later.
 There is some evidence that Taylor operated on Handel in August 1758, in Tunbridge Wells, after which Handel's health deteriorated until his death in April 1759.
 In both cases Taylor claimed complete success.
 Prior to performing each surgical procedure, he would deliver a long, self-promoting speech in an unusual oratorial style.
 Dutch ophthalmologist R. Zegers mentions that "after his training, Taylor started practicing in Switzerland, where he blinded hundreds of patients, he once confessed".
 Writer Samuel Johnson said of Taylor that his life showed "an instance of how far impudence may carry ignorance."

 The time and place of Taylor's death are uncertain.
 The musicologist Charles Burney claimed that he died on the morning of Friday 16 November 1770 in Rome, also claiming to have "dined with him at my table d'hote a few days before his death".
 He was also said to have died in Paris.
-In June and July 1772, several newspapers in Germany and England reported that he had recently died at a convent in Prague, completely blind, after having suffered from amaurosis; this version was also supported by Taylor's grandson John Taylor.
+In June and July 1772, newspapers in Germany and England reported that he recently died at a convent in Prague, completely blind, after having suffered from amaurosis.
+This version of the story was supported by Taylor's grandson John Taylor.